project-robius/robius.rs/content/blog/2024-12-28-robius-retrospective-2024.md

 *Author: [Kevin Boos](https://github.com/kevinaboos).
 Published December 28th, 2024.*

-This past year marked the first year of work on **Project Robius**: an open-source decentralized endeavor to enable anyone to write immersive, fully-featured apps in pure Rust that work seamlessly across all major platforms.
+This past year marked the first year of work on **Project Robius**: an open-source decentralized endeavor to enable developers to write immersive, fully-featured apps in pure Rust that work seamlessly across all major platforms.

 > 🛈 Project Robius in a nutshell
 >